Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **outdir_name** [ Type: *str* ]

 	Extension of output directory.
 For example if parent directry (which is given in *fits_dir*) is SN1987A output directory will be SN1987A_REDUCED.
-The ocde will not overwrite an original data.
+The code will not overwrite an original data.
 Any image found in *fits_dir* is copied over to this new directory and we perform photometry on this new image.